ecohealthalliance/eha-ma-handbook/reproducibility-collaboration-eha-tools.md

     old version of the lesson for instructions on using the Secure Shell (SSH) to login to the server remotely and setting up keys so you don't have to enter your password every time.
+-   Other helpful things you might look into are [tmux](https://tmux.github.io/) for keeping shell processes running when you log off (already installed), and [SSH config files](http://nerderati.com/2011/03/17/simplify-your-life-with-an-ssh-config-file/) for simplifying shell logon.

 Dependency Management
 =====================